AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Network.md

 *  Two classes for two different combinations of inputs.
 If the input is greater than 0, then it belongs to class 1, otherwise class -1.

-If you can determine the pattern, then I recommend you that you only build two layer neural network.
+If you can determine the pattern, then I recommend you that you only build two layer neural network as more complex models may produce less accurate outputs.

+In other words, the more complex the pattern means more layers are needed to produce more accurate outputs.

+Here's a formula for you to remember:

+* C = Model Complexity (a higher value indicates a more complex model), where 0 is simple and 1 is complex.

+* P = Pattern Detectability (a higher value indicates an easier-to-detect pattern), where 0 is easily detected and 1 is impossible to detect.

+* A = Accuracy, where value is between 0 and 1.

+* A = 1 - (k * C * P)

 ## Activation functions